-The outlook on all the long-term ratings is stable.
-This stable outlook reflects our expectation that the financial fundamentals of the agency will remain in line with its current ratings over the next 12-18 months.
+The outlook on all the long-term ratings is stable, reflecting our expectation that SEK's capitalisation will remain strong, and loan losses limited over the next 12-18 months.

 Factors that could lead to an upgrade

 - " Increasing support from the Government of Sweden (Aaa stable1) could prompt upward rating pressure. - " A significant volume of loss-absorbing junior senior unsecured debt could lead to a higher notching for senior debt in the LGF analysis.